PeterCamilleri/CX16/docs/vm_id.md

 ### Decoder 7H

-This seven bit decoder handles op codes $00 through $7F with a pass through for op codes $80 through $FF.
+This seven bit decoder handles op codes $80 through $FF with a pass through for op codes $00 through $7F.

 ```
   asl                    ; Force the op code to be even.